Wynn Underwood

-Wynn Thomas Underwood (August 27, 1927 - October 20, 2005) was an American attorney, political figure, and judge from Vermont.
+Wynn Thomas Underwood (August 27, 1922 - October 20, 2005) was an American attorney, political figure, and judge from Vermont.
 He twice served as a member of the Vermont House of Representatives, and served as an associate justice of the Vermont Supreme Court from 1980 to 1985.

-Biography
+Early life

-Underwood grew up on a farm in Sudbury, Vermont.
-He attended the one-room Hill School in Orwell and then Brandon High School and Berkshire School in Sheffield, Massachusetts.
-Underwood attended Dartmouth College for two years before enlisting in the U.S. Army during World War II; he fought with the 87th Mountain Infantry Regiment ski troops (later merged into the 10th Mountain Division).
+Underwood was born in Plainfield, New Jersey on August 27, 1922, the son of Kenneth Frederick Hull Underwood (1887–1952) and Hillary Thomas Underwood (1888–1983).
+He grew up on a farm in Sudbury, Vermont and attended the one-room Hill School in Orwell, then the high school in Brandon, Vermont and the Berkshire School in Sheffield, Massachusetts.
+Underwood attended Dartmouth College for two years and studied agriculture and animal husbandry at Cornell University before enlisting in the U.S. Army during World War II; he served with the 87th Mountain Infantry Regiment ski troops (later merged into the 10th Mountain Division).

 After returning home, Underwood traveled the Caribbean as a freelance writer until returning home to Vermont.
-In 1947, at the age of twenty-one, he was elected as a Democrat to the Vermont House of Representatives as the representative of Sudbury.
-He was one of the youngest members of the Vermont General Assembly.
+In 1946, he was elected as a Democrat to represent Sudbury in the Vermont House of Representatives, one of the youngest members of the Vermont General Assembly.

+Start of career

 Using the G.I.
-Bill, Wynn attended Boston University Law School, receiving his J.D. in 1952.
-Wynn served his legal apprenticeship with Asa Bloomer in Rutland, and then practiced two years with Osmer C. Fitts in Brattleboro before opening his own law office in Middlebury.
-Wynn was elected state's attorney for Addison County, serving from 1955 to 1957.
-Wynn then joined the law firm of Conley, Foote & Underwood in Middlebury from 1957 to 1962, and then formed his own law firm, Underwood, Lynch & Ketcham in Middlebury 1962 to 1972.
-Wynn was chairman of the Middlebury selectboard from 1967 to 1972.
-Wynn was president of the Vermont Trial Lawyers Association from 1969 to 1970 and was president of the Addison County Bar Association from 1968 to 1970.
+Bill, Underwood attended Boston University Law School, from which he received his LL.B. in 1952.
+He clerked with Asa S. Bloomer in Rutland, then practiced for two years with Osmer C. Fitts in Brattleboro, after which he opened his own office in Middlebury.
+As a Republican, Underwood was elected state's attorney of Addison County in 1954 and served from 1955 to 1957.
+He practiced with the firm of Conley, Foote & Underwood in Middlebury from 1957 to 1962, then formed Underwood, Lynch & Ketcham, with which he practiced from 1962 to 1972.
+He was chairman of Middlebury's selectboard from 1967 to 1972.
+He was president of the Addison County Bar Association from 1968 to 1970 and the Vermont Trial Lawyers Association from 1969 to 1970.

-Wynn was counsel to U.S. Senator George Aiken in 1965, during the process of passing the legislation that created the Tri-Town Water District, the nation's first rural water bill, which benefited Addison, Bridport, and Shoreham.
-President Lyndon B. Johnson invited Wynn to the White House for the signing of the bill.
+Underwood was counsel to U.S. Senator George Aiken in 1965, during the passing of legislation to create the Tri-Town Water District, the nation's first rural water bill, which benefited Addison, Bridport, and Shoreham.
+President Lyndon B. Johnson invited Underwood to the White House for the bill signing ceremony.